In This Article

 - Communicate the roll out date and time to chapter members.
 This information will be made available to each chapter 3-4 months prior to its wave’s start date.

 Tracking these tasks for your chapter.
 Approximately 4 months prior to your chapter's go live date, a Smartsheet for tracking the completion of these steps will be made available for you, along with a Guide to its use.
 The Engage Facilitators will self-report their chapter’s completed tasks for review by SCORE HQ.
+If we do not have a completed checklist in two weeks prior to the scheduled launch date, the chapter(s) will no longer receive new MREs as they will be turned off in CORE and not yet live on Engage.

 Completing the chapter’s conversion to @scorevolunteer.org email addresses in G Suite, as well as the move to Centralized Accounting, require the most time commitment from chapter leaders.
 Expectations for time involvement in those efforts are established by those initiatives.
 All other required tasks listed above are expected to cumulatively take no more than 16 hours for each of the Engage Facilitator, Engage Training Coordinator, and Chapter Chair.